jay-m-dev/alzkb-site/README.md

 # Alzheimer's Knowledgebase (AlzKB) Site
 This repository contains the following components:

-## Website
+- Website
 Website showing some general information about this project.
-The source code for this website is found in the `app` direcory
+The source code for this website is found in the `app/` directory

-## Neo4j
+- Neo4j
 Neo4j is used to store the graph database for this Knowledgebase.

-## Nginx
+- Nginx
 Nginx is used as a reverse proxy for the Website and the Neo4j Browser

-## Configuration files
+- Configuration files
-### Docker Compose Files
+  - Docker Compose Files
-The files in the `compose` directory are `.yml` files which contain definitions for building a docker image.
+    - The files in the `compose/` directory are `.yml` files which contain definitions for building a docker image.
-To build and run these serives see the **Installation** section below.
+    - To build and run these serives see the **Installation** section below.

-### Environmental Variables
+- Environmental Variables
-The configuration files in the `config` directory contain environmental variables used by the different docker services.
+  - The configuration files in the `config/` directory contain environmental variables used by the different docker services.
 You will find the following files:
     - **common.env**: contains variables which are shared among all services
     - **neo4j.env**: contains variables which are specific to the neo4j service
     - **nginx.env**: contains variables which are specific to the nginx service
     - **node.env**: contains variables which are specific to the node service

 # Installation
 ## Install Docker